iotaledger/documentation-platform/docs/compass/0.1/how-to-guides/create-a-permissioned-iota-network.md

 # Create a permissioned network

-**In this guide, you'll create a permissioned IOTA network that consists of one IRI node and Compass.
-After you complete this tutorial you'll be able to interact with the network using your favorite IOTA tools and libraries.**
+**If you want to test your application in a permissioned IOTA network, you can run Compass.
+A permissioned IOTA network is one in which IRI nodes must gain permission before joining an IOTA network.
+All IRI nodes in a permissioned network must be set up to recognize Compass transactions as trusted milestones.**

 For this basic setup, you'll install both the IRI node and Compass on the same server or virtual machine.
 You can also install an optional signing server for increased security.

 A signing server reduces the attack surface of Compass by moving sensitive operations to an external service.
 Compass interacts with the signing server through gRPC.

 ![System diagram of the Compass](../compass.png)